logicbaseio/modstack-wp-plugin/README.md

 The plugin provides two WordPress widgets:

-1. **ModStack Chatbot Widget**: Add to sidebars to display a chatbot
+1. **ModStack Modbot Widget**: Add to sidebars to display a modbot
 2. **ModStack Ticket Form Widget**: Add to sidebars to display a ticket form

 To use widgets:
 1. Go to **Appearance > Widgets**
-2. Find "ModStack Chatbot" or "ModStack Ticket Form"
+2. Find "ModStack Modbot" or "ModStack Ticket Form"
 3. Drag to your desired widget area
 4. Configure the widget settings
 5. Save

 ### Managing Chatbots and Forms

-#### View Available Chatbots
+#### View Available Modbots
-1. Go to **ModStack > Chatbots** in WordPress admin
+1. Go to **ModStack > Modbots** in WordPress admin
-2. View all your available chatbots
+2. View all your available modbots
 3. Copy shortcodes directly from the interface
-4. Preview chatbots in a new window
+4. Preview modbots in a new window

 #### View Available Ticket Forms
 1. Go to **ModStack > Ticket Forms** in WordPress admin